kimsoyol/kimsoyol/README.md

-- 🔭 I’m currently looking for Job.
+- 🔭 I’m currently looking for a Job.
 - 🌱 I’m currently learning Computer Science.
 - 👯 I’m looking to collaborate on React.
 - 💬 Ask me about ...Anything